MacareuxDigital/ansible-c5-ma/README.md

-# concrete5 Ansible to setup Apache/Nginx/PHP-FPM/MySQL/MariaDB on Amazon Linux or CentOS
+# Concrete CMS Ansible to setup Apache/Nginx/PHP-FPM/MySQL/MariaDB on Amazon Linux or CentOS

 **Work-in-Progress**: Your input is greatly appreciated.

-This was originally a simple Ansible script to setup Apache or nginx, MariaDB or MySQL and Basic Auth into an Amazon Linux or CentOS instance.
+This was originally a simple Ansible script to setup Apache or Nginx, MariaDB or MySQL and Basic Auth into an Amazon Linux or CentOS instance.

 You need to install Ansible in your PC to run.

 You will connect to AWS Linux or CentOS7 and start sending commands to setup the server automatically.

 THIS ANSIBLE IS VERY UGRY.
 KEEP CHANGING AS WE WORK.
 WE CANNOT GURANTEE ANYTHING.
 SO YOU MUST USE FOR DEV INSTANCE FIRST BEFORE APPLYING PRODUCTION.
 I WOULD NOT DEPLOY TO PRODUCTION EITHER.

+As of Oct, 2021, I've mainly tested on Amazon Linux 2 with Nginx, PHP7.4 and MariaDB 10.5

 -----